peteroupc/peteroupc.github.io/morealg.md

 The first takes advantage of the so-called Lambert's continued fraction for tanh(.), as well as Bernoulli Factory algorithm 3 for continued fractions.
 The algorithm begins with _k_ equal to 1.
 Then the following steps are taken.

-1. If _k_ is 1: With probability 1/2, flip the input coin and return the result.
+1. If _k_ is 1: Generate an unbiased random bit.
+If that bit is 1 (which happens with probability 1/2), flip the input coin and return the result.
+2. Do the following repeatedly, until this run of the algorithm returns a value:
-2. If _k_ is greater than 1, then do the following with probability _k_/(1+_k_):
+    1. If _k_ is greater than 1, then do the following with probability _k_/(1+_k_):
         - Flip the input coin twice.
 If any of these flips returns 0, return 0.
 Otherwise, return a number that is 1 with probability 1/_k_ and 0 otherwise.
-3. Run this algorithm recursively, but with _k_ = _k_ + 2.
-If the result is 1, return 0.
-Otherwise, go to step 1.
+    2. Do a separate run of the currently running algorithm, but with _k_ = _k_ + 2.
+If the separate run returns 1, return 0.

 The second algorithm involves an alternating series expansion of tanh(.) and involves the general martingale algorithm.